-With hunting season underway (or coming up soon), we know that many readers will be out in the field — with a set of binoculars.
+With hunting season coming up soon, we know that many readers will be out in the field — with a set of binoculars.
 On most game hunts, you’ll speed a lot more time glassing with binocs than looking through your riflescope.
 With wide field of view and extended low-light capability, a good set of binoculars will be your most important game-finder.
 And with premium LRF binoculars, such as the ZEISS Victory series, one tool serves both for spotting and laser ranging.

 “Without the stabilization of your binoculars [provided by] a tripod … you will be missing a majority of the game you are glassing for.” — Outdoorsmans.com